How to Learn Swedish: 6 Useful Ways to Learn Swedish Swiftly

 Fun Swedish

-Fun Swedish has language learning videos that start from the very basics, learning the alphabet, and advance to more complicated topics like word order and advanced vocabulary.
-There are also videos about different parts of Swedish culture so you can learn about the country while you practice the language.
+Fun Swedish has language learning videos that start with basics like learning the alphabet, and advance to more complicated topics like word order.
+What makes this channel a great place to learn Swedish, however, is the easiness with which it tackles grammar.
+You can study tricky prepositions, reciprocal verbs, and compound Swedish words with videos that last around 15 minutes each.
+All the explanations are in English, so you won’t feel overwhelmed.
 There are more than 160 videos for you to watch on the Fun Swedish channel.

 Linn Ahlborg

 Linn Ahlborg is a Swedish influencer and blogger.
-All of her videos are completely in Swedish.
-This channel is best for intermediate and advanced learners because she isn’t teaching the language, but focuses on her daily life.
-While you won’t learn the basics by watching her videos, advanced learners can hear how Swedish is spoken by native speakers and learn about the culture in the process.
+All of her videos are completely in Swedish, so her channel is best for intermediate and advanced learners.
+Her videos don’t teach the Swedish language but focus on her daily life in Stockholm.
+If you want to practice listening to the language in a casual context, Linn’s channel can teach you what life is like in Sweden while you test your skills.
 You can watch her videos on the Linn Ahlborg channel.

 Listen to Swedish Podcasts